 Therefore, everyone in the supply chain must ensure that systems are in place to address heavy vehicle safety.
 The NHVR’s recent update states, ‘The new guidelines will be exacting, robust and demanding to assure the Regulator and all road-users that regulatory compliance and safety risks are being appropriately addressed.’

 Which leads us to the subject of mass management and overloading...and the sound reasons why the safe & legal loading of HGVs needn't be based on guesswork!

 Avoid overloading fines | Maximise payloads | Reduce OH&S Risk

-By integrating technologies – such as a weigh bridge, axle weigher and weighing in-motion (WIM) axle weighbridges – into your company's Safety Management System, you can easily manage, monitor and control the risks associated with overloading.
+By integrating technologies – such as a weigh bridge, axle weigher and weigh-in-motion system – into your company's Safety Management System, you can easily manage, monitor and control the risks associated with overloading.

 These essential aids to mass management and equal load distribution provide drivers with the knowledge they need, security they deserve and will keep your company with National Heavy Vehicle Regulator (NHVR) requirements and demands of good practice.